discus-lang/shimmer/README.md

 # Shimmer

-The Lambda Machine
+The Reflective Lambda Machine

-Shimmer is a minimal Scheme-like language intended to be used as an intermediate representation and compiler target for other languages.
+Shimmer is a minimal Scheme-like language intended as an intermediate representation and compiler target for higher level languages.
 You can also write programs in it directly, but only if you like parenthesis.

+The Shimmer base language is untyped.
+In typical use the type annotations for object languages are encoded using meta-level constructs and higher order abstract syntax (HOAS).

+Shimmer provides support for nominal reasoning, so the lambda abstractions used for HOAS representations can be opened and closed directly.
+Shimmer also provides explicit substitutions and bumped variables, which means that one can write transformations over object-level abstract syntax with binding without needing to manually handle name capture.

 ## Grammar